If you are interested in attending future versions of this course, please email email@example.com.

-Through a series of practical exercises, you will learn how code is used by reporters to find stories and aid investigations, how to write and run scripts and gain a basic understanding of how computer programs are structured.
-Exercises will include a “my first program”, building and scraping basic web pages and automating tedious and repetitive tasks.
+Through a series of practical exercises, we will provide a basic understanding of how computer programs are structured, guide you through the ways that code is used by reporters to find stories and aid investigations, and teach you how to write and run your own scripts.
+Exercises include building your first program, creating and scraping basic web pages and automating tedious and repetitive tasks.

-We will also provide a guide to the most common programming languages to help you identify which would suit your needs and how to continue your learning.
+We will also provide a guide to the most common programming languages to help you identify which would suit your needs and how to continue your learning after the course.

 No previous coding experience is required.
 You will need to bring your own laptop.